 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-I spent 12 months living in Brisbane as an exchange student many years ago, and returned last year to reminisce and see how things have changed.
-I’m pleased to say it’s still as beautiful as ever, and quite a bit more cosmopolitan.
-So for anyone planning on visiting, here are my top 15 things to do in Brisbane.
+I spent 12 months living in Brisbane as a foreign exchange student back in my twenties, and have since returned a couple of times to reminisce and see how things have changed.
+I’m pleased to say Brisbane is still as beautiful as ever, and a lot more cosmopolitan than in the early 2000s!
+So if you’re planning a visit, here are my top things to do in Brisbane, Australia!

 1. Chill Out at South Bank

-2. Join a Free Tour with Brisbane Greeters
+2. Join a Free Walking Tour with Brisbane Greeters

 What better way to get to know a city than to go on a personal tour with a local?
 The Brisbane Greeters scheme lets you and your family and friends book a slot with a local resident who can take you on a tour of Brisbane tailored to your own interests and area of choice.
 For free!